Malcolm X: Civil rights movement

+Integration

-Although he no longer called for the separation of Black people from White people, MalcolmX continued to advocate Black nationalism, which he defined as self-determination for the African-American community.
-In the last months of his life, however, MalcolmX began to reconsider his support for Black nationalism after meeting northern African revolutionaries who, to all appearances, were White.
+Although he no longer called for the separation of Black people from White people, Malcolm X continued to advocate Black nationalism, which he defined as self-determination for the African American community.
+In the last months of his life, however, Malcolm X began to reconsider his support for Black nationalism after meeting northern African revolutionaries who, to all appearances, were White.

-After his Hajj, MalcolmX articulated a view of White people and racism that represented a deep change from the philosophy he had supported as a minister of the Nation of Islam.
+After his Hajj, Malcolm X articulated a view of White people and racism that represented a deep change from the philosophy he had supported as a minister of the Nation of Islam.
 In a famous letter from Mecca, he wrote that his experiences with White people during his pilgrimage convinced him to "rearrange" his thinking about race and "toss aside some of [his] previous conclusions".
 In a conversation with Gordon Parks, two days before his assassination, Malcolm said:

 [L]istening to leaders like Nasser, Ben Bella, and Nkrumah awakened me to the dangers of racism.
 I realized racism isn't just a Black and White problem.
 It's brought bloodbaths to about every nation on earth at one time or another.

-Brother, remember the time that White college girls came into the restaurant—the one who wanted to help the [Black] Muslims and the Whites get together—and I told her there wasn't a ghost of a chance and she went away crying?
+Brother, remember the time that White college girl came into the restaurant—the one who wanted to help the [Black] Muslims and the Whites get together—and I told her there wasn't a ghost of a chance and she went away crying?
 Well, I've lived to regret that incident.
 In many parts of the African continent, I saw White students helping Black people.
 Something like this kills a lot of argument.
 I did many things as a [Black] Muslim that I'm sorry for now.
 I was a zombie then—like all [Black] Muslims—I was hypnotized, pointed in a certain direction and told to march.
 Well, I guess a man's entitled to make a fool of himself if he's ready to pay the cost.
 It cost me 12 years.

 That was a bad scene, brother.
 The sickness and madness of those days—I'm glad to be free of them.